Guidelines for Appointment, Reappointment, Promotion and Tenure, and Post Tenure Evaluation

 3. Artist-in-Residence

 • This is an honorary title assigned to individuals who have distinguished themselves in the fine arts and are serving Centenary College in capacities appropriate to their fields.
 A recommendation for the assignment of this title usually originates with the department chair or dean.
-The recommendation and written documentation in support of the recommendation are given submitted to the Faculty Personnel Council and Provost for consideration and recommendation to the President.
+The recommendation and written documentation in support of the recommendation are given submitted to the Faculty Personnel Committee and Vice President for Academic Affairs and Provost for consideration and recommendation to the President.
 Selection of artists-in-residence should be consistent with the highest artistic standards in a particular field.

 4. Visiting Faculty

-1. This title is assigned to individuals who are appointed to teach or to teach and pursue other duties at Centenary College for a limited period of time.
+This title is assigned to individuals who are appointed to teach or to teach and pursue other duties at Centenary College for a limited period of time.
 Such time is to be agreed upon in writing between the visiting faculty and the President.
 The College recognizes their academic standing and accords them the usual privileges of ranked faculty.
-Visiting faculty are appointed by the President, upon the recommendation of the department chair or dean, the Faculty Personnel Council, and the Provost.
+Visiting faculty are appointed by the President, upon the recommendation of the department chair or dean, the Faculty Personnel Committee, and the Vice President for Academic Affairs and Provost.

 Transition of Visiting Assistant Professor to Tenure Track Assistant Professor